 Bow Hunting Gifts

 I lack coordination, so I’m not a bow hunter.
 My four-year-old is a better shot than I am, with a bow.
 There are many people out there who bow hunt, especially because the hunting season is usually longer, but also many consider it harder than rifle hunting.
 Most gear also comes in youth sizes as well.
-Here are some great gift ideas for bow hunters, who have either a recurv or compound bow:
+Here are some great gift ideas for bow hunters, who have either a recurve or compound bow:

 Bow Release – When you need that extra little bit to pull back the string, the bow release can be really helpful.
 Plus, it protects your fingers too.
 Releases are most commonly used with compound bows.
-There are multiple types of releases but the four most common ones are the wrist strap index finger release, the handheld hinge release, the handheld thumb trigger release and the handheld resistance/tension release.
+There are multiple types of releases but the four most common ones are the wrist strap index finger release, the handheld hinge release, the handheld thumb trigger release, and the handheld resistance/tension release.

 Arrow Rest or Shelf Rest – Arrow rests are commonly used with compound bows and stabilize the arrow.
-Shelf rests are similar to arrow rests, but are for recurve or long bows.
+Shelf rests are similar to arrow rests, but are for recurve or longbows.
 Ideally, you want an arrow rest that is silent and would launch the arrow consistently.

 Bow Site – Bow sites are amazing.
 Most of them are universal and improve accuracy and consistency.
 Imagine shooting a gun without sites, it would be the same as shooting a bow without sites.
 The more pins you have, you can set up different distances of shots.
-However, you should never use more pins than you actually need.
+However, you should never use more pins than you need.
 Some people find multiple pins very confusing.

 Bow Site Cover – Site covers are great for keeping your bow sites safe.
 Remember, any hunting gear is usually an investment and it’s important to protect your sites so you’re not replacing them too soon.